myfreeer/ABPlayerHTML5-bilibili-ver/README.md

 ## Bilibili Ver

-This repository is forked from the original one, aiming at stylizing and optimizing the ABPlayerHTML5 for Bilibili.
+This repository is forked from the original one, aiming at stylizing and optimizing the ABPlayerHTML5 for [Bilibili Helper](https://github.com/zhuogu/Bilibili-Helper).

 ### Demo
 Feel free to try out our [demo](http://zhuogu.github.io/ABPlayerHTML5-bilibili-ver/build/demo.html).